trousyt/jquery.ohno/readme.md

 	});

 _Custom Validators_:
 Implementing custom validators is extremely simple.
-By calling the addValidatorFunction method, you can register your own.
+By calling the _addValidatorFunction_ method, you can register your own.
 Only a few guidelines are necessary.

 Your function must accept selector, name, and options (hash) and return a boolean value indicating the end-result.

-The 'presence' validator is implemented like so:
+_The 'presence' validator is implemented like so_:

 	v.addValidatorFunction('presence', function(selector, name, options) {
 		var trim = function(str) {